chiraggude/awesome-laravel/README.md

 * [Akaunting](https://github.com/akaunting/akaunting) - Accounting software for small businesses and freelancers
 * [Torch](https://github.com/mattstauffer/Torch) - Examples of using each Illuminate component in non-Laravel applications
 * [Pixelfed](https://github.com/pixelfed/pixelfed) - A free and ethical photo sharing platform, powered by ActivityPub federation
+* [Larastreamers](https://github.com/christophrumpel/larastreamers) - It shows you who is live coding next in the Laravel world.
+* [BookStack](https://github.com/BookStackApp/BookStack) - A platform to create documentation/wiki content built with PHP & Laravel

 ## Content Management Systems